qyang-confluent/ccloud-workshops/series-getting-started-with-cc/workshop-connectors/extra.md

     * **Mac users:** The standard Terminal application or iTerm2 are recommended.
     * **Windows users:** The built-in Command Prompt or Git BASH are recommended.

-1. Git access, see [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) for installation instructions.
-After installation, verify that the installation was successful with the following command:
-    ```bash
-    # Check the git version
-    git --version
-    ```

-1. This workshop requires `docker`.
-Download *Docker Desktop* [here](https://www.docker.com/products/docker-desktop).
-After installation, verify that the installation was successful with the following command:
-    ```bash
-    # Check the docker version
-    docker --version
-    ```

-  > **Note:** You will be deploying Confluent Platform services and connecting them to Confluent Cloud.
-There are multiple ways to install Confluent Platform, which you can view in [On-Premises Deployments](https://docs.confluent.io/platform/current/installation/installing_cp/overview.html).
-In order to make the set up easier for those running different operating systems during the workshop, you will walk through setting up Confluent Platform using Docker.
-You can accomplish the steps in this lab guide using any of the other deployment methods.